Negeri Sembilan: Highest point

-Legislature

-Negeri Sembilan currently supplies eight seats to the Dewan Rakyat of the Parliament of Malaysia: Jelebu, Jempol, Seremban, Kuala Pilah, Rasah, Rembau, Port Dickson and Tampin.

-On the state level, the Negeri Sembilan State Legislative Assembly currently has 36 seats.

 Climate

 Negeri Sembilan experiences equatorial climate (Köppen climate classification: Af), which is hot and humid all year round.
 Thunderstorms are mostly prevalent during the period of monsoonal transitions that occur twice a year.

 Dry seasons usually starts shortly after the first monsoonal transition and lasts until August to September, as the moisture brought by the southwesterly Indo-Australian Monsoon are blocked by the Barisan Mountains in Sumatera, creating a rainshadow effect on the eastern coast of the island and the Malay Peninsula.

 In the corresponding Borneo-Australian Monsoon that blows from the northeast, Negeri Sembilan, along with the states of Melaka, Johor, and the East Coast states of Kelantan, Terengganu and Pahang are the most affected by the monsoonal surge that brings persistently heavy rainfall and cause rough sea conditions in the South China Sea.